tazama-lf/docs/Product/configuration-management.md

 In a test or PoC environment, it may sometimes be simpler to just overwrite existing configuration files so that you don’t have to constantly update the network map every time you experiment with a change, *but don’t do this in your production environment*.

-Configuration documents can be uploaded to the system using the ArangoDB API deployed with the platform.
+Configuration documents can be uploaded to the platform using the ArangoDB API deployed with the platform.

 [Top](#configuration-management)

 # 1\.
 Overview of the detection methodology

-The core detection capability within the system is distributed across three distinct steps in the end-to-end evaluation flow.
+The core detection capability within the platform is distributed across three distinct steps in the end-to-end evaluation flow.

 ![Tazama context end to end](../images/tazama-context-end-to-end.png)